proxeeus/quests/README.md

 ========================

 - Coldain Ring quests, from #1 up to, and including the entire Ring #10 War event.
+- Coldain Shawl quests, from #1 up to, and including #7 (#8 is post-Velious and thus, out of scope).

 Player Bots
 ============